danfenghong/HyFTech/README.md

 **Please kindly cite the papers if this code is useful and helpful for your research.**

-Behnood Rasti, Danfeng Hong, Renlong Hang, Pedram Ghamisi, Xudong Kang, Jocelyn Chanussot, Jon Atli Benediktsson.
-Feature Extraction for Hyperspectral Imagery: The Evolution from Shallow to Deep (Overview and Toolbox), IEEE Geoscience and Remote Sensing Magazine, 2020, DOI: 10.1109/MGRS.2020.2979764.
+B. Rasti, D. Hong, R. Hang, P. Ghamisi, X. Kang, J. Chanussot, J. Benediktsson.
+Feature Extraction for Hyperspectral Imagery: The Evolution from Shallow to Deep (Overview and Toolbox), IEEE Geosci.
+Remote Sens.
+Mag., 2020, DOI: 10.1109/MGRS.2020.2979764.

      @article{rasti2020feature,
       title     = {Feature Extraction for Hyperspectral Imagery: The Evolution from Shallow to Deep (Overview and Toolbox)},